ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    COMMENT: Should "atmos" be at the end of this file path?
 If so, is it standing in for something (like FV3GFS), or is "atmos" actually part of the file path?
 Are the files created directly in the "atmos" folder?
 Or is there an "ICS" and "LBCS" directory generated?

 ``FIXLAM_NCO_BASEDIR``: (Default: "")
    The base directory containing pregenerated grid, orography, and surface climatology files.
-For the pregenerated grid specified by PREDEF_GRID_NAME, these "fixed" files are located in:
+For the pregenerated grid specified by ``PREDEF_GRID_NAME``, these "fixed" files are located in:

    .. code-block:: console

       ${FIXLAM_NCO_BASEDIR}/${PREDEF_GRID_NAME}

    The workflow scripts will create a symlink in the experiment directory that will point to a subdirectory (having the name of the grid being used) under this directory.
-This variable should be set to a null string in this file, but it can be specified in the user-specified workflow configuration file (EXPT_CONFIG_FN).
+This variable should be set to a null string in this file, but it can be specified in the user-specified workflow configuration file (e.g., ``config.sh``).

-..
-   COMMENT: Why should this variable be set to a null string?

 ``STMP``: (Default: "/base/path/of/directory/containing/model/input/and/raw/output/files")
    The beginning portion of the path to the directory that will contain :term:`cycle-dependent` model input files, symlinks to :term:`cycle-independent` input files, and raw (i.e., before post-processing) forecast output files for a given :term:`cycle`.
 The format for cycle dates (cdate) is ``cdate="${YYYYMMDD}${HH}"``, where the date is specified using YYYYMMDD format, and the hour is specified using HH format.
 The files for a cycle date will be located in the following directory: